tdkehoe/triggerable-firebase-functions-with-angular/README.md

 Your `functions` directory has its own `package.json`, and the default configuration is incorrect.
 Open `functions/package.json`.

 Add `"type": "module",` at the highest level.
-This enables you to use ES module npm packages.
+This enables you to use ES module npm packages, in theory at least.

 Change `"main": "lib/index.js",` to `"main": "src/index.js",`.
 If you want to use TypeScript change this to `"main": "src/index.ts",`.
 I don't recommend using TypeScript in Cloud Functions.